Caregiver vs Caretaker: Real Differences in Senior Care

 What is a caregiver?
 Emotional and physical support explained

-Caregivers provide support to people who can't fully care for themselves.
-They offer both emotional connection and hands-on help.
-The National Cancer Institute defines caregivers as "people who provide care to people who need help in taking care of themselves."
-Family caregivers, professional caregivers, and the person receiving care form what's sometimes called the "three-legged stool" of healthcare.
+A caregiver steps in for someone who can't fully manage on their own, and the help runs in two directions at once: emotional connection and hands-on assistance.
+The National Cancer Institute puts it plainly, defining caregivers as "people who provide care to people who need help in taking care of themselves."
+Family caregivers, professional caregivers, and the person receiving care make up what's sometimes called the "three-legged stool" of healthcare.

 Caregivers typically handle: